Tehila87/Tehila87/README.md

 ---
 ## 🧾 8.
 Commitment to Data Quality & Documentation of Risks and Limitations
+Ensuring data quality and verifying data accuracy through structured methods and best practices, including:
+  (A) cross-validation,
-Ensuring data quality and verifying data accuracy through structured methods and best practices, including cross-validation; acknowledging and documenting risks and limitations; and applying critical thinking to identify data gaps or missing categories that may affect data integrity and interpretation.
+  (B) acknowledging and documenting risks and limitations, and (C) applying critical thinking to identify data gaps or missing categories that may affect integrity and interpretation.

 ---
 ### 🛠️ Skills
 - **Technical:** Python, SQL, R, SAS, scikit-learn, XGBoost, pandas, matplotlib, Tableau
 - **Upskilling:** ML, forecasting & reproducible pipelines